Pusher (The X-Files): Plot

 Agents raid Modell's apartment, but find it empty.
 They find cans of protein drinks in the refrigerator and medicine for epilepsy.
-Mulder suspects that a brain tumor has given Modell his psychokinetic ability, but that using his power is physically exhausting, forcing him to constantly consume the energy drinks.
+Mulder suspects that a brain tumor has given Modell his psychokinetic ability, but that using his power is physically exhausting, forcing him to constantly consume the protein supplements.
 Mulder believes that he is dying and wants to go out in a blaze of glory.
 Modell makes a taunting phone call to Agent Burst and causes him to have a fatal heart attack while they try to trace him.
 The agents track Modell down to a hospital, where he has compelled a guard to shoot an MRI technician and kill himself.
 Mulder ventures inside the hospital and is captured by Modell.

 Scully finds the two sitting at a table with the dead guard's revolver.
 Modell forces Mulder to play Russian roulette with him.
 Despite Scully's pleading, Mulder pulls the trigger first at Modell and then himself, the hammer falling on an empty chamber both times.
 Modell then makes him aim the gun at Scully.
 At the last instant, Scully sees a fire alarm in a mirror and pulls it, breaking Modell's concentration.
 Mulder instantly switches his aim to Modell and pulls the trigger.
 The bullet is fired and Modell is severely wounded.

 Later, Mulder and Scully visit Modell in the hospital, where he is lying in a coma from which Scully predicts he will not awaken before his brain tumor kills him.
 Mulder surprises her by revealing that Modell's brain tumor was operable at all times, but he refused to have it removed, even as his health deteriorated.
 Scully asks why, and Mulder repeats her earlier assessment of Modell — that he was always a "little man", and his psychic ability made him feel big.